 Essentially this is a celebration regarding the ending of Slavery in the United States.
 It is however largely celebrated by blacks.
-For the most part however I know nothing about it or it's significances.
+For the most part however I know nothing about it or it's significance.

 As a matter of fact many years ago there was a festival in my neighborhood park.
 There were like a little carnival in addition to some BBQ or what not.
 It was a lot of activity and that was a long time ago.
-So far there have been know observances that I know about in Chicago.
+So far there have been

 It's an obscure observance perhaps we should celebrate the end of slavery or Black culture.
 At that who says we need to only observe that during Black History Month.
 And of course on this day we can celebrate other aspects of the Black experience in this nation.